Women in Trouble: Critical reception

 Women in Trouble polarized critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 29% based on 24 reviews, with an average rating of 4.2/10.
+The website's critics consensus reads, "Sebastian Gutierrez certainly has an eye for the beauty of the female form, but Women in Trouble lacks a compelling script or point of view to go with its curvaceous visual appeal."

-On the positive side, Joe Leydon of Variety gave it a rave review, calling it "A compulsively watchable mix of high camp and grand passions, soap opera and softcore sex.
+On the positive side, Joe Leydon of Variety gave it a rave review, calling it "[a] compulsively watchable mix of high camp and grand passions, soap opera and softcore sex.
 Very much in the deliriously lewd style of Pedro Almodóvar—who has co-written unproduced scripts with Gutierrez, and gets a shout-out in the closing credits—this exuberantly uninhibited indie has the anything-goes spirit of something tossed off in a single burst of collaborative energy".
-Kevin Thomas of the Los Angeles Times assessed: "Women in Trouble has sleeper written all over it and a sequel is already in the works".
-Kyle Smith of the New York Post said "Unlikely accidents, shared secrets and zany twists combine to whip up a pleasing froth".
+Kevin Thomas of the Los Angeles Times assessed, "Women in Trouble has sleeper written all over it and a sequel is already in the works".
 John DeFore writing for The Hollywood Reporter praised the direction: "Gutierrez's script can not supply female characters as believable as Almodovar's, but in the director's chair he gives his cast room to compensate with funny, self-aware performances".

-At the other end of the spectrum, Melissa Anderson writing for The Village Voice said "blue material mixes awkwardly with sob stories".
-Manohla Dargis of The New York Times was not amused, complaining that "The amateurish production values might be pardoned if the clichés—the hard-core porn star with the soft heart, the therapist who needs to heal herself—inside the poorly lighted, badly shot images were not so absurd and often insulting".
+At the other end of the spectrum, Melissa Anderson writing for The Village Voice said that "blue material mixes awkwardly with sob stories".
+Manohla Dargis of The New York Times was not amused, complaining that "[t]he amateurish production values might be pardoned if the clichés—the hard-core porn star with the soft heart, the therapist who needs to heal herself—inside the poorly lighted, badly shot images weren't so absurd and often insulting."
 Matthew Connolly of Slant Magazine gave it 1.5 out of 4 stars and said "At a particularly rundown corner of Almodóvar Boulevard and Tarantino Lane, you’ll find Women in Trouble".